exa-analytics/exa/js/README.md

-The exa framework for data processing analytics,a and visualization.
+The exa framework for data, processing, analytics, and visualization.

 Package Install
 ---------------